 The term enactivism refers to the approach to cognition initially formulated in 1991 by Francisco Varela, Evan Thompson, and Eleanor Rosch in the framework of embodied and situated cognition theories.
 This approach was extensively described by Evan Thompson in 2007 and further developed by other theorists such as Shaun Gallagher, Daniel D. Hutto, Thomas Fuchs, or Ezequiel Di Paolo.

-The main questions of this research environment refer directly to one of the core enactivist theses—“living is sense-making” (Varela, 1991): Can architecture be understood as a condition of the emergence of sense?
-If so, how does architecture condition the emergence of sense?
+Referring directly to one of the core enactivist theses—“living is sense-making” (Varela, 1991) and departing from the hypothesis that architecture can be understood as a condition of the emergence of sense, the main questions of this research environment is this: how does architecture condition the emergence of sense?

 The emergence of sense is researched here in attendance to its most fundamental processes: those enabled by the immediate, spontaneous, sensuous, emotional and non-thetic interaction between human bodies and their surroundings, that is, those processes enabled by aesthetic conduct and facilitating aesthetic experience.